 Students will also benefit from weekly journal clubs and research presentations from the mentoring faculty, and will participate in modules related to research ethics, statistics, laboratory safety, strategies for applying to graduate school, and the diversity of careers in the biological sciences.
 At the end of the program, students will present their summer activities at a university-wide undegraduate research symposium.
 These activities will sharpen the students' critical and scientific thinking skills, provide a unique opportunity to gain experience with laboratory and field research methods, and help prepare the next generation of researchers studying the biology of social behaviors.

 Integrative Biology of Social Behaviors is a 10-week summer program.
-In 2014, we will accept 11 students.
-The program will begin on Sunday 18 May and end on Friday 25 July 2014.
+In 2015, we will accept at least nine students.
+The program will begin on Sunday 17 May and end on Saturday 25 July 2015.
 This is a full time program, and students should not expect to take additional courses during the program.

 Student participants from other schools will receive free room and board as well as an allowance for travel expenses to travel to and from MSU at the beginning and end of the program.
 In addition, all participants will receive a $5000 stipend for the summer.